kokspflanze/PServerCMS/docs/README.md

 - Fortress owners guilds (Can be shown anywhere you want, and for every role) as ViewHelper `fortressGuildViewSro`, default it show only entires with realy winner guilds, you can change that in config `module/PServerSRO//config/module.config.php` to show all entries.
 - Job ranking widgets (Can be shown anywhere you want, and for every role) as ViewHelper `rankingJobTraderViewSro`, `rankingJobHunterViewSro`, `rankingJobThievesViewSro`
 - Job type to name mapper (For your own customize parts, if you want to show the job of a character) as ViewHelper `jobType2Name`
+- player-map (SRO Map with all online chars, exclude jobs and special accounts), (this require the `_OnlineOffline` Table)

 ### AdminPanel
 - Character options (Ability to view characters in your DB) accessible from admin panel